 According to Roland Schimmel, his three-dimensional installation The Innocent Body was inspired by the apse – the chancel in a church.
 His ethereal painting of afterimages combined with the remarkable acoustics inspired us in turn to sing an old round from the monastery of Monserrat, creating an almost spiritual experience in this symbiosis of image and sound.

-Once every two months – on the last Thursday evening of the month – the choir performs alongside with the Cicerone (guide).
+Once every two months, on a Sunday, the choir performs alongside with the Cicerone (guide).
 The latter provides an explanation of the art work and the choir translates this into music with a matching song.
 Image, music and text coincide.

 On February 2nd 2017 the Code Cultural Diversity award 2017 was presented in De Melkweg in Amsterdam.
 The jury had put Van Abbe museum on a shortlist of five nominees.
 The presentation with images of several of the museum’s projects, such as the tours for guests with vision and hearing impairments, was supported by the Van Abbe museum choir, performing together with the Dutch sign language choir and several Syrian musicians.
 The museum received an honourable mention.